Check out the new Page 'Dag's Dungeon' Here!

 Also, there is a formidable version of Bruce Springteen's 'Independence Day' along with a terrific live cover of the Rolling Stones' 'Wild Horses', and a live outing of 'The Stolen Child'.

 And the great news for anyone who does not have this phenomenal collection already, this album is available to download from Townsend Records for a mere £7.99 and you can order it..
 Here!

 It may have been over twenty years in gestation but 2011 finally saw Mike release the fantastic 'An appointment With Mr Yeats' album.
 Mike mentioned the possibility of an album like this in numerous interviews over the years, and it was certainly worth waiting for as it is a tour de force from Mike and the 'Mr Yeats' band.
 These songs are very powerful indeed both vocally and especially with the rich tapestry of the Waterboys Mr Yeats ensemble.

 And the live shows took the album songs to a whole new level.
 The shows were extraordinary in performance and energy as anyone who was present will testify.

-The Waterboys 'Modern Blues' album was released in Ireland on January 16 2015 in Ireland, and was greeted with great applause and plaudits from fans and critics alike.
+The Waterboys 'Modern Blues' album was released on January 16th 2015 in Ireland, and was greeted with great applause and plaudits from fans and critics alike.